ayswarjya009/CTJGP-Capstone-Kubernetes/Problem Statement.md

 ## Docker & Kubernetes Task:

 ### Problem Statement:
-Build a docker image to use the python api and push it to the DockerHub.
+1. Build a docker image to use the python api and push it to the DockerHub.
 Create a pod and nodeport service with that Docker image.
+2. Two Tier Architecture: Deploy Nextcloud with PostgreSQL on Kubernetes